Hajime711/pizza_lottery/README.md

 # Technologies Used:
 •	API: Hive-engine
 •	Front-End: ReactJS - a client-side JavaScript framework
-•	BackEnd: Nodejs
+•	BackEnd: Expressjs - framework of Nodejs
 •	Database: MongoDB

 # How to Run:
-since the website is not live yet, it can't be viewed through a url or weblink (coming soon) Hence to run in developer mode clone the repository locally use 'npm install' and then 'npm run' to run the project Server.js file should also be run to start the server for DB
+since the website is not live yet, it can't be viewed through a url or weblink (coming soon) Hence to run in developer mode clone the repository locally use 'npm install' and then 'npm start' in backend to run the server and in frontend to load the website locally